JoseNunoOliveira/jno/costa/costa2.md

 # The 13 Letters (1750-1780) sent to Porto

 * 5 recipients, all from Porto
-* 21 individuals mentioned more than once.
+* 21 individuals mentioned more than once
+* two clusters - musicians + others

 ---